Refractory: Refractoriness

-Based on thermal conductivity
+Thermal conductivity

 Refractories may be classified by thermal conductivity as either conducting, nonconducting, or insulating.
 Examples of conducting refractories are silicon carbide (SiC) and zirconium carbide (ZrC), whereas examples of nonconducting refractories are silica and alumina.
 Insulating refractories include calcium silicate materials, kaolin, and zirconia.

 Insulating refractories are used to reduce the rate of heat loss through furnace walls.
 These refractories have low thermal conductivity due to a high degree of porosity, with a desired porous structure of small, uniform pores evenly distributed throughout the refractory brick in order to minimize thermal conductivity.
 Insulating refractories can be further classified into four types: